-To achieve this objective, we plan to: introduce Duke of Edinburgh awards
+To achieve this objective, we plan to: introduce Duke of Edinburgh awards and a designated person to lead on the promotion and monitoring of extra-curricular activities.

-Progress we are making towards this objective: The school was awarded Gold status.
+Progress we are making towards this objective: The school now offers the Duke of Edinburgh scheme and has an 'Extra Curricular champion'.